 Branched Chain Amino Acids (BCAAs): These popular pre-workout ingredients are the building blocks of protein and are meant to protect glycogen stores in the muscles (so you can work out longer), and they may also help with recovery, says Bede.
 Science backs this up: One study supports the role of BCAAs in recovery and the building of muscular anaerobic power (your body's ability to generate force).
 Other research found that BCAA supplementation helps maintain muscular performance.
 (Beta-alanine, specifically, is included in many pre-workout products.)

 Nitric Oxide (NO) Boosters: You might also find nitric oxide boosters in a pre-workout mix.
-(These may be listed under names like L-arginine, L-citrulline, or L-norvaline.)
+(These may be listed under names such as L-arginine, L-citrulline, or L-norvaline.)
 These help with blood flow and nutrient and oxygen delivery to the muscles, says Bede.
 This can contribute to giving your muscles a "pumped up" look and feeling.
 One research review says the nitrate from beetroot juice can improve cardio endurance and time to exhaustion.
-Keep in mind that instead of a supplement, you could just go straight for the beet juice.
-Though the exact amount you need depends on your size, Bede suggests aiming for 300 to 500mL of the juice or about 400 to 500mg of a nitrate supplement.
+Keep in mind that instead of a supplement, you could just go straight for the beet juice pre-workout.
+Though the exact amount you need depends on your size, Bede suggests aiming for 300 to 500 mL of the juice or about 400 to 500 mg of a nitrate supplement.
 (Here's more on nitric oxide and how to get more without supplements.)

-Protein and Creatine: Finally, protein (including creatine) is a big draw for many supplement takers-though that need isn't usually addressed in a pre-workout product.
+Protein and Creatine: Finally, protein (including creatine) is a big draw for many supplement takers — though that need isn't usually addressed in a pre-workout product.
 You're more likely to find protein in "recovery" supplements (or straight-up protein powder) than in pre-workout blends, although the BCAAs in pre-workout supplements do provide protein-building amino acids.
-Wayne Westcott, Ph.D., professor of exercise science at Quincy College, does call out protein (about 20 to 25 grams just before or just after a strength session) for scientifically helping women gain lean muscle mass and lose body fat-though that can be via a supplement or whole-food source.
-Creatine, on the other hand, can be found in some pre-workout supplements (or sold separately) and can be used to improve performance during high-intensity workouts, as we reported in this guide to pre- and post-workout supplements.
+Wayne Westcott, Ph.D., professor of exercise science at Quincy College, does call out protein (about 20 to 25 grams just before or just after a strength session) for scientifically helping women gain lean muscle mass and lose body fat — though that can be via a supplement or whole-food source.
+Creatine, on the other hand, can be found in some pre-workout supplements (or sold separately) and can be used to improve performance during high-intensity workouts, as previously reported in this guide to pre-workout and post-workout supplements.

 Why You Have to Be Careful with Pre-Workout Supplements